aimeos/aimeos-docs/src/admin/jqadm/customize.md

 Aimeos.extraPlugins = 'divarea,justify'
 ```

-Now the text align options will be visible except for *JustifyBlock*, which is removed by default by the *removeButtons* option.
-(See below.)
+Now the text align options will be visible.

 !!! note
-    Please note that the standard configuration is `Aimeos.extraPlugins = 'divarea'`. `divarea` is a CKEditor plugin that renders the CKEditor in a div tag instead of in an iframe.
+    Please note that the default configuration is `Aimeos.extraPlugins = 'divarea'`. `divarea` is a CKEditor plugin that renders the CKEditor in a div tag instead of in an iframe.
 We recommend to not remove it!

 ## Manage removed buttons

 Buttons like "Superscript" and "Subscript" are not visible, because the *CKEDITOR v4 Standard Edition* removes them (and others) by default.
-In order to make such buttons visible again, you need to configure the *removeButtons* option:
+In order to make those buttons visible again, you need to configure the *removeButtons* option:

 ```javascript
 Aimeos.removeButtons = ''
 ```

 !!! note
-    Please note that the standard configuration is `Aimeos.removeButtons = 'Superscript,Subscript,JustifyBlock,Underline'`.
+    Please note that the default configuration is `Aimeos.removeButtons = 'Underline,Subscript,Superscript'`.

+## Manage allowed tags

+The `Aimeos.editortags` options allows you to add or remove tags.

+!!! note
+    The default configuration is `Aimeos.editortags = 'div(*);span(*);p(*);'`.

 ## Add external CSS